Arnob000/Arnob000/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Arnob, a CSE undergraduate **(L4T2)** at Bangladesh University of Engineering and Technology.
+I'm Arnob, a **CSE graduate** from Bangladesh University of Engineering and Technology (BUET).

-⚡ I enjoy coding.
+- ⚡ I enjoy coding.
-🛠️ I’m currently working on my thesis on API Security.
+- 🛠️ Currently, I'm working on REST API security and brain tumor segmentation from MRI images.
-🌱 Also, I’m currently learning Machine learning.
+- 🌱 I'm also interested in working on computer vision-related topics.
 # Skills and Tools

 ## **Languages**